yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 **Leverage the combined capabilities of Azure AI Language and Azure OpenAI for enhanced conversational agent solutions.**

-#### Important Security Notice
+### Important Security Notice

 This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

 ### MENU: [**OVERVIEW and USER STORY**](#overview) • [**QUICK DEPLOY**](#getting-started) • [**GUIDANCE**](#guidance)

 ## Overview
-Below is a reference architecture of this Agent template:
+Below is a reference architecture diagram of this Agent template:
 ![image](https://github.com/user-attachments/assets/8e499373-578e-41ee-a4ec-8c858964db13)

-### Key components of this template
+## Features
 1. **Client-Side User Interface:** A web-based client-side user interface allows you to quickly explore and test this Agent template.
 2. **Triage Agent:** The Agent allows for a dynamic, adaptable workflow with multiple orchestration options including LLM function calling.
 3. **Conversational Language Understanding (CLU) Agent:** CLU allows you to define the top intents you want to ensure response quality.
 Whether completing a task or addressing specific customer needs, CLU provides a mechanism to ensure the agent accurately understands and executes the process of handling pre-defined intents.
 4. **Custom Question Answering (CQA) Agent:** CQA allows you to create and manage predefined QA pairs to deliver precise responses.
 CQA can respond consistently, improving reliability, particularly for high-stake or regulatory-sensitive conversations.
 5. **PII Detection and Redaction for Privacy Protection:** Protecting user privacy is a top priority.
 Azure AI Language’s Personally Identifiable Information (PII) can identify and redact sensitive information before sending to any other agents for processing.
-6. **LLM with Retrieval-Augmented Generation (RAG) to Handle Everything Else:** In this template, we are showcasing an RAG solution using Azure AI Search to handle missed intents or user queries on lower-priority topics.
+6. **LLM with Retrieval-Augmented Generation (RAG) to Handle Everything Else:** In this template, we are showcasing a RAG solution using Azure AI Search to handle missed intents or user queries on lower-priority topics.
 This RAG solution can be replaced with your existing one.
 The predefined intents and question-answer pairs can be appended and updated for CLU agent and CQA agent over time based on evolving business needs and DSATs (dissatisfaction) discovered in the RAG responses.
 7. **Agent Configuration for "Plug-and-Play":** The template is designed to allow you to easily swap, add, or remove agents/components to tailor to your specific needs.
 Whether you want to add custom intents, adjust fallback mechanisms, or incorporate additional data sources, the modular nature of this template makes it simple to configure.

-### Benefits it brings
+### Benefits
 Azure AI Language already offers two services: Conversational Language Understanding (CLU) and Custom Question Answering (CQA).
 CLU analyzes user inputs to extract intents and entities.
 CQA uses pre-defined question-answer pairs or a pre-configured knowledgebase to answer user questions.
 #### How CLU can help
 A common issue with intent prediction in conversational AI is the misclassification of user intents and inaccurate entity identification, especially when the user's input does not match any predefined intents.
 This can lead to poor user experience due to inaccurately invoked AI Agents or custom actions for intent fulfillment.